import pandas as pd

 The max()

-function finds the maximum value of a list, including a list of frequencies created by value_counts()
+function finds the maximum value of a Series, like the Series of frequencies created by value_counts()

 .
 Try it first on the frequencies of serial